kentshenlim/Minesweeper-MATLAB/README.md

 # Function Stubs Backend
 In expected order of execution
-- [x] setDifficulty: decide the r, c and number of mines to be passed to build functions
+- [x] setDifficulty: decide the r, c and number of mines to be passed to build functions (USED)
 - [x] buildMineMap: initiate mine locations as a matrix at the beginning of each game
 - [x] getAdjacentFragment: return a fragment matrix, for checking of adjacent cells, in getAdjacentMineCount and getZeroPool
 - [x] buildAdjacentMineCount: return a matrix, with entry showing number of adjacent mines, to be displayed to player